-Unlike many vegetables with a peak season that comes and goes, sweet potatoes can be found at your local grocery store year round with a consistent quality and freshness.
+Unlike many other vegetables with a peak season that comes and goes, sweet potatoes can be found at your local grocery store year round with a consistent quality and freshness.
 Because they are available fresh, canned or frozen, sweet potatoes offer the ultimate flexibility for healthy and delicious menu options at any meal.

 Sweet Potatoes: The Versatile Vegetable

 With virtually no fat and low in sodium, sweet potatoes, sometimes called yams, fit perfectly into a low-carb lifestyle, with major nutritional bonuses that support immunity health.
 In addition to being a source of vitamin B-6, iron, potassium and fiber, sweet potatoes are rich in antioxidants and are packed with Vitamins A and C, providing twice the recommended daily allowance of vitamin A and more than one-third of the requirements for vitamin C.